Maybe this is obvious. Maybe it’s me… But are we or are we not re-learning how to socialise via the internet?

 5. Do you listen AND contribute?

 Scrolling and liking is now considered passive not only by users, but also by platforms.
-Social media has taken on the anatomy of social interaction as they happen in the real world – you’re essentially learning how to make friends online, network and verify yourself.
+Social media has taken on the anatomy of social interaction as they happen in the real world – you’re essentially learning how to build a community online, network and verify yourself, brand or product.

 Call to Action

 Social media should be a fun, creative place.
 It never replaces real in-person interaction, but if you strive for anything – strive to be genuine here.
-You’re building a community based on value.
-So be valuable, use prompts for people to respond and start discussions on your topics.
+You’re building a community based on value, so be valuable; use prompts for people to respond and start discussions based on your content.